Los Angeles Rams vs. Arizona Cardinals NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Cardinals stats and trends

-- Arizona's games this year have gone over the total in one out of three opportunities (33.3%).
+- Arizona's games this season have gone over the point total one time in three opportunities (33.3%).

-- Arizona is 2-1 against the spread and 3-0 overall in games when it puts up more than 20.7 points.
+- When Arizona scores more than 20.7 points, it is 2-1 against the spread and 3-0 overall.

-- When Arizona totals more than 370.7 yards, the team is 2-1 against the spread and 3-0 overall.
+- Arizona is 2-1 against the spread and 3-0 overall when the team picks up more than 370.7 yards.

-- The Cardinals have four turnovers this season, equal to the number of takeaways for the Rams.

 Home and road insights

-- On the road, the Cardinals are unbeaten ATS (1-0) as 4.5-point underdogs or more.
+- The Cardinals are unbeaten ATS (1-0) as 4-point underdogs or more away from home.

 Powered by Data Skrive.